A Mighty Girl's top picks of girl-empowering books for middle grade readers!

 Omakayas may be an Ojibwa girl living in the 1800s, but many of her problems will sound familiar to young readers — like dealing with a pesky brother and desperately wanting the approval of her beloved mother and older sister.
 Over a year, Omakayas and her family will move to their summer lodgings, harvest wild rice, prepare for a difficult winter, and face the horrors and grief that a smallpox epidemic brings.
 Along the way, Omakayas will learn more about how she came to be adopted as a toddler — and why her beloved neighbor Old Tallow is alone.
 Louise Erdich, a member of the Turtle Mountain Band of Ojibwa, researched the daily life of Ojibwa villages in depth to write this historically accurate and deeply moving series.
 Fans of this book can check out the sequels The Game of Silence and The Porcupine Year.

 Fans of Ann M. Martin’s long-running series will love these full color graphic novel editions, adapted by best-selling author / illustrator Raina Telegemeier!
 When Kristy has the idea to create a club of baby-sitters to get more baby-sitting jobs, she enlists her two friends Mary Anne and Claudia, and later new friends Stacey and Dawn.
 No new business goes smoothly, but with friendship to see them through, the baby-sitters will create something extra-special!
 Telgemeier’s dynamic illustrations bring Martin’s characters to life brilliantly.
-This set includes the first four full-color graphic novel adaptations: Kristy's Great Idea, The Truth About Stacey, Mary Anne Saves The Day, and Claudia and Mean Janine; you can also get the fifth volume, Dawn and the Terrible Three, separately.
+This set includes the first four full-color graphic novel adaptations: Kristy's Great Idea, The Truth About Stacey, Mary Anne Saves The Day, and Claudia and Mean Janine; you can also get the fifth and sixth volumes, Dawn and the Impossible Three and Kristy's Big Day, separately.

 Ten-year-old Zoe has dreams of piano perfection, and all she needs is lessons and an elegant piano to practice on.
 But when her father goes to the music store, he comes home with a wheezy organ instead!
 That's just the latest in a series of frustrations and confusion, including Mom constantly working, Dad's fears of leaving the house, and the odd classmate who follows her home from school so that he can bake with her dad.
 But when her teacher recognizes Zoe's musical talent and recommends her for the Perfectone Perform-O-Rama organ competition, it's the start of a big realization: life can be perfect, even with quirks, surprises, and a family that's a little off-kilter.
 Simultaneously funny and wise, kids will love the fast-paced chapters full of Zoe's tongue-in-cheek observations.